Fact-checked by the onlinepaydaynews.com editorial team

 How do I report an illegal lender anonymously?

 You can submit complaints to the FTC at ReportFraud.ftc.gov without creating an account.
 The CFPB requires contact information to process a formal complaint, but your personal details are not shared publicly.
-State AG offices vary — many allow anonymous submissions for initial tip-offs.
+State AG offices vary.
+Many allow anonymous submissions for initial tip-offs.

 What counts as an illegal interest rate?

 An illegal interest rate is one that exceeds your state’s usury cap.
-Caps range widely — for example, California caps payday loan fees at 15% of the check amount, while some states allow no payday lending at all.
+Caps range widely.
+For example, California caps payday loan fees at 15% of the check amount, while some states allow no payday lending at all.
 If you signed a loan without a clear APR disclosure, that is also a federal violation under TILA regardless of the rate charged.

 Can I report an illegal lender if I already paid off the loan?